-The primary issue that the Health Department faces in balancing its FY 2021 budget is the large amount of budgeted position vacancy allowance (PVA).
-One-time expenses charged against the fund in September as well as COVID-19 related expenses result in a need for contractual services.
-The Department is also showing a need due to COVID-19 related overtime.
+COVID-19 related expenses such as overtime, ongoing temporary services and equipment rental result in needs in contractual services, materials and supplies, and personnel for the Health Department.
 The COVID-19 related expenses will be reimbursed by CARES Act funding.
-The Department has identified some position vacancy and non-personnel savings that will be used to offset expected needs later in the fiscal year.
-Transfers may be made as part of the Final Adjustment Ordinance (FAO) if necessary.
+Additionally, needs result from anticipated salaries, pension and hospitalization exceeding budgeted salaries.
+The Department continues to have an issue balancing its FY 2021 budget due to the large amount of budgeted position vacancy allowance (PVA).
+The Department has identified both some position vacancy and non-personnel savings that will be used to offset expected needs later in the fiscal year.
+Transfers may be made in the spring with the Final Adjustment Ordinance (FAO) if necessary.

-Note: At the beginning of FY 2020, the Health Department's General Fund 050 account was switched to the Cincinnati Health District Fund 416, which was established by state mandate in Ordinance No. 0215-2019 for the purpose of separately accounting for the support of the general operation of the Cincinnati Health Department.
+\Note: At the beginning of FY 2020, the Health Department's General Fund 050 account was switched to the Cincinnati Health District Fund 416, which was established by state mandate in Ordinance #0215-2019 for the purpose of separately accounting for the support of the general operation of the Cincinnati Health Department.